 • Global and selective adjustments such as brightness, hue, saturation and contrast to restore the appearance of the original scene.

-• Complete conversion of color images to grayscale monochrome.
+• Complete conversion of color photos to grayscale monochrome.

-• Blending of multiple images of the same subject and combining them in camera or with software (exposure blending or focus stacking)
+• Blending of multiple photos of the same subject and combining them in camera or with software (exposure blending or focus stacking)

 Editing techniques that are not allowed: